Supporting your child during a hospital stay

 - Explain that when you return, you’ll always be able to find your child.
 Sometimes children don’t want to leave their rooms for the playroom or tests because they fear their parents won’t be able to find them.

 - When you return, you may feel anger or rejection from your child.
 This is normal — children who have trouble separating may also have difficulty reuniting.
 Try to overcome your hurt and let your child approach you in his or her own way.
-Don’t let a negative reaction prevent you from visiting.

 - When you can’t visit, phone calls can help show you care.

 Teens react to hospitalization much differently than younger children, but you can still be supportive.